Rabbit AdviceSCOTT VETERINARY CLINIC LTD

 Myxomatosis and Rabbit Haemorrhagic Disease vaccinations are highly recommended to protect your rabbit from these diseases.
 We recommend continuing to vaccinate your rabbit against Myxomatosis and Rabbit Haemorrhage Disease as well as vaccinate against the new variant of Rabbit Haemorrhage Disease.

-Rabbit Haemorrhagic Disease [RHD] previously called Viral Haemorrhagic Disease
+Rabbit Viral Haemorrhagic Disease [RVHD1 and RVHD2] previously called Viral Haemorrhagic Disease

-This disease was first noted in the UK in 1992, and because of the rapid spread, it was a notifiable disease.
+This disease was first noted in the UK in 1992, and because of its rapid spread at the time, it was a notifiable disease.
 The disease is airborne and can kill rabbits a long way from an outbreak area.
-RHD causes blood clots in the lungs, a severe nose bleed, and often an agonising death in just 1-2 days.

 The disease is spread by biting insects such as the flea and mosquito and it has a peak incidence during the summer months when there are the largest number of these insects around.